Sign InSign Up

 What is Adult Autism?

-Adult autism is a serious neurodevelopmental disorder that affects an individual’s social interactions, ability to communicate, emotions, and behavior.
-People with autism experience these difficulties throughout their lives, and they can impact many aspects of daily living.
+Autism in adulthood is a significant neurodevelopmental disorder that affects social interactions, communication, emotions, and behavior, causing difficulties throughout one’s life that can impact daily living.

 Adults with autism may have difficulty interpreting social cues and understanding nonverbal communication, such as body language and facial expressions.
 Adults with autism may struggle to understand sarcasm, humor and other forms of social communication.